How to Analyze Your Exoplanet Observations

 • Features: does not require the user to install any software locally on their own computer.

-• Limitations: Requires user to upload their images to a free Gdrive account.
+• Limitations: Requires user to upload their images to a free Google Drive account, as well as grant access permissions to that Google Drive.

 • There are now three versions of EXOTIC: